Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Analysis

 \subsection{Trace statistics}

 We first present the overall trace characteristics.
 For each request, we categorize the number of LLM iterations into two types; intermediate iterations that perform tool invocations and a final iteration that generates the user visible response and doesn't result in any tool calls.
-Figure~\ref{fig:trace_stats} presents the overall trace characteristics (a) the distribution of iteration depth per request (b) tool call fan out per iteration, (c) prefill length distribution and (d) generated token distribution by iteration type.
-A median agentic request issues about 2 LLM iterations, one intermediate and one final, while in the tail, the iteration depth goes upto 7.
-Similarly, the per iteration tool call fan out is 2 in the median case, but some iteratons could have as high as 20 tool calls made in a single iteration.
-The median prompt length across intermediate and final iterations is about 20K tokens, while the tail could be 2x higher.
-Majority of the context is system prompt (that could vary depending on the iteration and tools invoked in the previous iteration), and tool-specific instructions and formatting metadata.
-However, the median generated tokens for intermediate iterations is about 5x lower than the final iteration; this makes the intermediate iterations more prefill-bound, while the final iteration to be decode bound in our experiments.
+Figure~\ref{fig:trace_analysis} presents the overall trace characteristics (a) the distribution of iteration depth per request (b) tool call fan out per iteration, (c) prefill length distribution and (d) generated token distribution by iteration type.
+A median agentic request issues about 2 LLM iterations, one intermediate and one final, while in the tail, the iteration depth goes up to 7.
+Similarly, the per iteration tool call fan out is 2 in the median case, but some iterations could have as high as 21 tool calls made in a single iteration.
+The median prompt length across intermediate and final iterations is about 20K tokens, while the tail could be 3x higher.
+The majority of the context is the system prompt (that could vary depending on the iteration and tools invoked in the previous iteration), and tool-specific instructions and formatting metadata.
+However, the median generated tokens for intermediate iterations is about 5x lower than the final iteration; this makes the intermediate iterations more prefill-bound, while the final iteration is decode-bound.